 Each year more than 132,000 students in grades 6-8 enter the VFW’s Patriot’s Pen youth essay contest.
 The national first-place winner wins $5,000 and an all-expense-paid trip to Washington, D.C.
 The first-place winner from each state competes for national awards totaling $55,000, with each first-place state winner receiving a minimum of $500 at the national level.

 The essay contest encourages young minds to examine America’s history, along with their own experiences in modern American society, by drafting a 300- to 400-word essay, expressing their views based on a patriotic theme chosen by the VFW Commander-in-Chief.
 Want to apply?
-While the deadline to submit an entry into the 2018-19 competition has passed, read the Rules and Eligibility Requirements.
+Download the 2019-20 Patriot's Pen entry form, and read the rules and eligibility requirements to prepare for this year's competition.
+All student entries must be submitted to a sponsoring local VFW Post by midnight, Oct.
+31.